Migrating to CI v2

 fixed-issuesoutput reports how many your change resolved.

-See GitHub Actions setup for the full list of inputs and outputs.
+See the GitHub Action reference for the full list of inputs and outputs.